-The Archaeological Monuments Zone of Xochicalco comprises a pre-Hispanic fortified city, that came into existence during the transitional Epiclassic Period (ca. 700-900 AD).
+The Archaeological Monuments Zone of Xochicalco comprises a pre-Hispanic fortified city from the transitional Epiclassic Period.

 There was just something very enjoyable about the place.
 Its setting on top of a hill, its immaculately maintained grounds and impressive ruins provided a wonderful morning break from Cuernavaca.